ga-curriculum/men-stack-error-handling/flash-messages/README.md

 });
 ```

 In the code above, we are adding one of two messages to `req.session.message`, depending on the outcome of the `create()` operation.
 In either case, once the message is added to `req.session.message`, a `redirect()` occurs.
-This triggers our custom middleware, at which point at which point the message is added to `res.locals.message`, and cleared from the session.
+The `redirect()` causes the browser to make a new request to `/fruits`.
+When this new request comes in, our custom middleware is triggered, at which point at which point the message is added to `res.locals.message`, and cleared from the session.

 For users to see the flash message, we'll need to modify the view that corresponds with the path users are being redirected to upon creation (`'/fruits'` in this case).